Q. We live in China right now but we don’t have health insurance for the times we come back to the states. What kind of insurance can we get?

 Americans living abroad are exempt from the ACA’s shared responsibility provision (individual mandate) as long as they are outside the United States for at least 330 days of the year.
 So although a travel insurance policy does not meet the ACA’s minimum essential coverage requirement, Americans living abroad long-term will not be penalized for having coverage under a travel insurance policy.

 If you return permanently to the US, you’ll have access to a special enrollment period triggered by your move, which means you’ll be able to enroll in any plan available in your new area, on or off-exchange.
-Starting in July 2016, the special enrollment period triggered by a permanent move will generally only apply to people who had minimum essential coverage for at least one of the 60 days prior to the move.
+The special enrollment period triggered by a permanent move generally only applies to people who had minimum essential coverage for at least one of the 60 days prior to the move.
 But people who are moving back to the US from abroad are specifically exempt from that requirement.